npcarter2025/Vector/README.md

 - Hello World command: Run `Vector: Hello World` from the command palette to see a greeting message.
 - Vector sidebar panel: A custom tree view that summarizes helpful actions and environment info.
+- Conversation panel: Chat with a local Ollama model directly from the Vector sidebar.

 ## Development